biocore/scikit-bio-rfcs/active/003-seq-feature.md

 - `*args` : a list of tuples to search for features
 - `**kwargs` : keyword arguments to query features by their attributes.
 - This allows for features to be searched by both intervals and keywords (i.e. CDS vs exon, ...)
+- Note that for a specific interval query, multiple features can be returned.

 ```python
    interval_metadata = IntervalMetadata(features={
                                         Feature(gene='sagA', location=0): [(0, 2), (4, 7)],